Skip navigation Syracuse University Humanities Center

 Book Survey

-Did you or another current Syracuse University faculty/staff member or student write or edit a book this year (copyright 2024) that contributes to the humanities, broadly conceived?
-Tell us about it in this brief survey ... any time before December 15, 2024.
+Did you or another current Syracuse University faculty/staff member or student write or edit a book this year (copyright 2025) that contributes to the humanities, broadly conceived?
+Tell us about it in this brief survey ... any time before December 12, 2025.
 Eligible books are showcased at an annual spring celebration.

 Co-Sponsorships

-Co-sponsorship proposals are considered on a rolling basis through the year, but it is to your advantage to apply as far in advance of your event date as possible -- a minimum of 2 weeks lead time is required.
+Co-sponsorship proposals are considered on a rolling basis through the year, though it is to your advantage to apply as far in advance of your event date as possible -- a minimum of 2 weeks lead time is required.

 Questions before you submit?
 Email humcenter@syr.edu.